In Exile

-I am an exile, a sojourner
+I am in exile, a sojourner

 A citizen of some other place

-All I've seen is just a glimmer in just a shadowy mirror
+All I've seen is just a glimmer in a shadowy mirror

-But I know one day we'll see face to face
+But I know, one day we'll see face to face

 I am a nomad, a wanderer